 You probably know people who retired without sufficient funds.
 Some of these folks manage to get by, barring major problems such as health issues.
 Others become depressed as they discover that they lack the money to do many of the things they hoped to do in retirement.
 Many of these people end up returning to work, often in entirely new careers.

-If you see yourself living on such a meager income, and if you haven’t saved enough to boost that figure by retirement age, the best solution is to change your financial plan.
+If you see yourself living on a meager income, and if you haven’t saved enough to boost that figure by retirement age, the best solution is to change your financial plan.
 Set new goals.
-Researchers who study happiness report that job satisfaction is one of the most important factors determining whether you’re happy.

 If you now realize that you need to postpone retirement, and if your present job is not making you happy, maybe now is the time to consider a career change.
 This could require additional schooling to develop new skills.